mczhuge/SOCToolbox/README.md

 ## 1. Datasets and Training Setting

-Noted that, some early methods have used different training setting, this may cause unfair comparisons.
+Noted that, some early methods have used different training settings, this may cause unfair comparisons.
 So, the author of SOC recommend to use these setting:

     1) using both train and val set to train your model.
     2) besides, it is better to drop images without salient objects for training and testing.